mhvk/baseband/licenses/README.rst

 Licenses
 ========

+Except where explicitly noted otherwise, the usage of baseband and all of its routines is governed by the GPL v3 public license (see LICENSE.rst in the top package directory), like the C library by Walter Brisken which inspired it.

 This directory holds license and credit information for works baseband is derived from or distributes, and/or datasets.

-The license file for the baseband package itself is placed in the root directory of this repository.
+Marten van Kerkwijk, Oct 14, 2015